S-HEMANTH-REDDY/Gossip_Project/README.md

 How to Run

-To run the project, use the following format in the command line: project2 numNodes topology algorithm
+To run the project, use the following format in the command line: project2 algorithm numNodes topology
 Where:
+        •	algorithm: One of gossip or push-sum.
 	•	numNodes: The number of actors involved.
 	•	topology: One of full, 3D, line, or imp3D.

-	•	algorithm: One of gossip or push-sum. project2 1000 full gossip
+project2 gossip 1000 fullnetwork